ngx-translate/core/README.md

 ## FAQ
 #### I'm getting an error `No provider for Http!`
 Because of the TranslateStaticLoader you have to load the HttpModule from `@angular/http`, even if you don't use this Loader

+#### I'm getting an error `npm ERR! peerinvalid Peer [...]`
+If you're using npm 2.x, upgrade to npm 3.x, because npm 2 doesn't handle peer dependencies well.
+With npm 2 you could only use fixed versions, but with npm 3 you can use `^` to use a newer version if available.

+If you're already on npm 3, check if it's an error (`npm ERR!`) or a warning (`npm WARN!`), warning are just informative and if everything works then don't worry !

+If you're using an old version of angular 2 and ng2-translate wants a newer version then you should consider upgrading your application to use the newer angular 2 version.
+I cannot support old versions because the framework keeps doing breaking changes...
+If it's not an option for you, then check [the changelog](/releases) to know which version is the last compatible version.

+#### I'm using Ionic 2 and ng2-translate doesn't work
+Ionic 2 is still using angular 2 RC4, but ng2-translate uses RC5.
+You should fix the version of ng2-translate to 2.2.2 until Ionic 2 upgrades to RC5.

 ## Additional Framework Support